 - Access to Higher-Value Services — Certified Identity Providers can provide federated access to financial and health-related applications, sensitive research information, and other services that require greater confidence in an identity.

 - Protects Your Investment — InCommon is an approved Trust Framework Provider under the U.S. Identity, Credential, and Access Management Trust Framework Program.
 You’re one among many using this program.

 For complete details, see assurance.incommon.org.

-There is no cost for Service Providers to participate in the Assurance Program.
-There is also no charge for becoming certified at the Bronze level.
+There is no cost for an Identity Provider (IdP) or Service Provider (SP) to participate in the InCommon Assurance Program.

 The InCommon Assurance Program is open to Identity Provider Operators from these types of organizations: